mlukan/GDA3B2021/git-presentation/README.md

 4. Check files, check `git status`

 > There are multiple access options.
 If the registry is private, you might have to ask the owner to \
-  give you SSH access, in which case he'll have to register your SSH key her:
+  give you SSH access, in which case he'll have to register your SSH key here:

 ![Here you can save your ssh key](files/github_ssh_keys.png)